viorik/unsupgpu/README.md

 Installation
 ------------
-I was able to install the package using the following procedure:
+The project is not yet uploaded to the global LuaRocks server so using "luarocks install unsupgpu" does not work yet.
+To install, you need to:

  * git clone https://github.com/viorik/unsupgpu
  * cd unsupgpu/
  * luarocks install unsupgpu-0.1-0.rockspec

-The project is not yet uploaded to the global LuaRocks server so using "luarocks install unsupgpu" does not work yet